 As well as playing an instrumental role in shaping The Royal Ballet and establishing ‘English ballet style’, Margot Fonteyn wore pointe shoes which were handmade in Britain.
-She opted for Freed of London pointe shoes in a size 4 and her career, which spanned five decades, outlasted three different shoemakers.
+She opted for Freed of London pointe shoes in a size four and her career, which spanned five decades, outlasted three different shoemakers.
 The pointe shoes which will be auctioned this month are signed and dated 1951.

 The final pair of pointe shoes going under the hammer belonged to a ballerina from the same era as Margot Fonteyn: Mary Honer.
 As a contemporary of Fonteyn, Mary Honer danced in many of the ballets choreographed by Frederick Ashton.
-The founding choreographer of The Royal Ballet, Frederick Ashton developed the distinctive ‘English Ballet Style’ – distinguished by its fleet footwork, well-held upper body (épaulement), strong technique and refined restraint.
+The founding choreographer of The Royal Ballet, Frederick Ashton developed the distinctive ‘English Ballet Style’ – characterised by its fleet footwork, well-held upper body (épaulement), strong technique and refined restraint.

 Mary Honer was an original cast member of Ashton’s delightful divertissement ballet Les Patineurs (the skaters) in 1937.
 This production depicts the graceful serenity and wintry excitement of a Victorian ice-skating party.
 The dancers glide, leap and spin across the stage.
 Furry anklets top the female dancers’ coloured pointe shoes as they sail around the skating rink and determinedly navigate imaginary ice while en pointe.

 The pointe shoes which once adorned the feet of Mary Honer and are now up for auction are not from Les Patineurs as they are a delicious ballet pink colour.
 They could have been worn in class or rehearsal and are just one of the innumerable pairs that Mary Honer will have gone through during her dancing life.
 These particular shoes are dedicated, signed, and dated 1952.